kontent-ai/sample-app-vue/README.md

 ### Connecting to your sample project

 At the first run of the app, you'll be presented with a configuration page.
-It will allow you to connect the app to your Kentico Cloud sample project or create a new one.
+It will allow you to connect the app to your Kentico Kontent sample project or create a new one.
 You'll also be able to start a trial and convert to a free plan when the trial expires.

 * If you want to open the configuration page after the project is already connected to the app.
 Just open url <http://localhost:8080/Admin/Configuration>.